krussll/tarothappy/_posts/2019-05-07-everything-you-wanted-to-know-about-lawn-bowls.md

 ## What is jack high in lawn bowls?

 **"Jack High" refers to a bowl that finishes directly parallel to the jack.
 Both the jack and the bowl were delivered with the exact same force (or "weight").
 This is the ideal result for a delivery in lawn bowl.**

+## Are all lawn bowls the same weight?

+**No, not all lawn bowls are the same weight.
+Depending on the size of bowl they can range from 1.1kg through to 1.5kg**